 1.1.
-Two stationary vehicles. of Category M 1 -AA saloon shall be positioned: (a) So as to face in the same direction of travel as the subject vehicle; (b) With a distance of 4.5m (with a tolerance of +0.2/ 0.0 m) between them; (c) With the rear of each vehicle aligned with the other.
+Two stationary vehicles, of Category M + AA saloon shall be positioned: (a) So as to face in the same direction of travel as the subject vehicle; (b) With a distance of 4.5m (with a tolerance of +0.2/-0.0 m) between them; (c) With the rear of each vehicle aligned with the other.
 1.2.
 The subject vehicle shall travel for a distance of at least 60 m. at a constant speed in the range of speeds listed in the Table of paragraph 5.2.1.4. of this Regulation to pass centrally between the two stationary vehicles.
 During the test there shall be no adjustment of any subject vehicle control other than slight steering adjustments to counteract any drifting.
 1.3.
-The AEBS shall not provide a collision warning and shall not initiate the emergency braking. estrian Target 2.1.
+The AEBS shall not provide a collision warning and shall not initiate the emergency braking.
+2. Pede strian Target 2.
+Pede: strian Target A pedestrian target as prescribed in 6.3.2. shall be positioned: A pedestrian target as prescribed in 6.3.2. shall be positioned: (a) So as to face in the same direction of A pedestrian target as prescribed in 6.3.2. shall be positioned: A pedestrian target as prescribed in 6.3.2. shall be positioned: (a) So as to face in the same direction of travel as the subject vehicle. (b) With a distance of 1 m (with a tolerance of +0.2/-0.0 m) from the subject vehicle side closest 2.1.
 A pedestrian target as prescribed in 6.3.2. shall be positioned: (a) So as to face in the same direction of travel as the subject vehicle. (b) With a distance of 1 m (with a tolerance of +0.2/-0.0 m) from the subject vehicle side closest to the target toward the side in the direction of traffic.
-2.2.
-The subject vehicle shall travel in a straight line for a distance of at least 60 m. at a constant speed in the range of speeds listed in the Table of paragraph 5.2.2.4. to pass the stationary pedestrian target.
-The subject vehicle shall travel in a straight line for a distance of at least 60 m. at a constant speed in the range of speeds listed in the Table of paragraph 5.2.2.4. to pass the stationary pedestrian target.
-During the test there shall be no adjustment of any subject vehicle control other than slight steering adjustments to counteract any drifting.
+The subject vehicle shall travel in a straight line for a distance of at least 60 m. at a constant speed in the range of speeds listed in the Table of paragraph 5.2.2.4. to pass the stationary